canonical/k8s-snap/docs/src/howto/networking/default-dns.md

 This guide assumes the following:

-- You have root or sudo access to the machine
+- You have root or sudo access to the machine.
-- You have a bootstraped Canonical Kubernetes cluster (see the [getting-started-guide]).
+- You have a bootstraped Canonical Kubernetes cluster (see the [Getting Started] guide).

 ## Check DNS status